 - To automatically configure Windows Firewall for Backup Agent, Online Restore Agent, Offline Restore Agent and Management Agent, use the Recovery Manager Console settings.
-Fore more details, see the Ports tab section here. - To automatically configure Windows Firewall for Forest Recovery Agent and Management Agent, use the Agents tab in the Recovery Project Settings dialog in Forest Recovery Console.
-Fore more details, see the Specifying recovery project settings section. - You can automatically configure Windows Firewall settings for Backup Agent using the Computer Collection properties in Recovery Manager Console: - a.
+Fore more details, see the Ports tab section here. - You can automatically configure Windows Firewall settings for Backup Agent using the Computer Collection properties in Recovery Manager Console: - a.
 Open the Recovery Manager Console, expand the Computer Collections node in the console tree, and select the Computer Collection that includes the target computers where you want to automatically configure Windows Firewall. - b.
 From the main menu, select Action | Properties. - c.
-In the dialog box that opens, go to the $\boldsymbol{Agent}$ $\boldsymbol{Settings}$ tab. - d.
+In the dialog box that opens, go to the Agent Settings tab. - d.
 Make sure the Use preinstalled Backup Agent check box is cleared.
 This is required to automatically deploy Backup Agent when the backup creation operation starts.
 You cannot configure Windows Firewall by using preinstalled Backup Agent. - e.
-Select the ${\bf Automatically}$ ${\bf configure}$ ${\bf Windows}$ ${\bf Firewall}$ check box, and click ${\bf OK}$
+Select the Automatically configure Windows Firewall check box, and click OK